 Over the past 30 years, the notion of the “piano” has become progressively less singular than it once was.
 Highly visible artists today such as Sir András Schiff, Daniel Barenboim, and others regularly perform and record on pianos from the past centuries alongside the modern concert grand, breaking down the once rigid boundaries that separated the “fortepiano” from the “piano.”
 Our mission is to celebrate and embrace a plural notion of the piano and the diverse approaches it engenders.
 With the inaugural Cornell-Westfield Summer Academy, we hope to help develop the quintessential 21st-century pianist, one who straddles comfortably between the once separate spheres of historical and modern performance, who can be fluent in performing on pianos and repertories that span the history of this glorious instrument.

-We welcome you to explore these pages, apply, and visit us this August on the Cornell campus to witness the artistry of our young performers and international faculty in lecture, masterclass, and recital.
+We welcome you to learn more about our 12 outstanding young artists and to visit us this August on the Cornell campus to witness their artistry as well as hear our international faculty in lecture, masterclass, and recital.

 Mike Cheng-Yu Lee